 The following section details all the standards and concepts in the OIDC world.
 Also Open ID Connect is not Open ID, but an advanced version of OAuth 2.0 with clearly defined standards based on JavaScript Object Notation (JSON).

-For further details on Optum ID 2.0, please refer to this ICD document on any of SharePoint / MassForge - doc137015.
+For further details on Optum ID 2.0, please refer to this ICD document on any of SharePoint

 Access Management